Thota Narasimham

 Thota Narasimham is an Indian politician and a member of parliament from Kakinada, Andhra Pradesh.
-He won the 2014 Indian general election being a Telugu Desam Party candidate.
-Thota Narasimham won the elections from Kakinada Lok Sabha seat defeating his young rival Chalamalasetty Sunil of the YSRC.
+He won the 2014 Indian general election on a Telugu Desam Party ticket from Kakinada Lok Sabha seat, defeating his young rival Chalamalasetty Sunil of the YSRC.

 Personal life

 Thota Narasimham was born on 6 July 1962, to Shri Thota Varahalayya and Smt.
 Thota Padmakshamma.
 He married Smt.
 Thota Vani on 25 November 1986 and they have one daughter and a son.